f3d-app/f3d/doc/user/08-PARSING.md

 Percent, dividend, divisor are then parsed as double.

-When formatting a ratio into a string, it is formatted as a double.
+When formatting a ratio into a string, F3D formats it as a double.

 ## String

-String are trimmed of leading and trailing space when parsed.
+F3D trims strings of leading and trailing space when parsing them.
-String are formatted as is.
+F3D formats strings as is.

 ## Path

-Path are collapsed and tilda (`~`) is supported.
+F3D collapses paths and supports tilda (`~`).

 ## Vectors

-Vector tokens are separated by `,`, tokens are then parsed using their respective types.
+Vector tokens are separated by `,`.
+F3D then parses tokens using their respective types.

-When formatting a vector into a string, individual token are formatted according to their type and separated using `,`.
+When formatting a vector into a string, F3D formats individual tokens according to their type and separates them using `,`.

 ## Color

-The following formats are supported when parsing a color, case insensitive:
+F3D supports the following formats when parsing a color, case insensitive:

 - R,G,B where R, G, B are doubles >= 0
 - #RRGGBB where RR, GG, BB are hexadecimal values.
 Shortened format #RGB is also valid.